agda/cubical/README.md

 A standard library for Cubical Agda
 ===================================

-This library compiles with the latest official release version of [Agda](https://github.com/agda/agda/).
+This library compiles with the latest official release of [Agda](https://github.com/agda/agda/).
 For detailed install instructions see the [INSTALL](https://github.com/agda/cubical/blob/master/INSTALL.md)